 Welcome back to B2B Marketing Agency Insights.
 I’m your host Austin LaRoche, CEO of ATAK Interactive.
-Now I’m going to be a little ranty today, okay?
-Little warning from the top – I’m getting a little ranty, all right?
+Today, I’m going to be a little ranty today.
 And what I’m getting ranty about is webinars.
-Not actual webinars, but the name “webinars”.
+Not about the actual webinars, but the term “webinars”.

-I think it’s time we stopped calling them webinars.
-You wanna know why?
-Because I don’t want to go to your webinar, okay?
-When you tell me you got a webinar, I’m like: “Okay, it’s gonna be me, a few other people who are going to go through a thing.
+I think it is time we stopped calling them webinars.
+You want to know why?
+Because I do not want to go to your webinar.
+When you tell me you have a webinar, I think: “Okay, it’s going to be me and a few other people who are going to go through a thing.
 It seems boring.
-You’re probably going to have a PowerPoint.
-It’s going to probably be poorly designed and you know, there’ll be some Q&A at the end, and then it’ll be okay or whatever.“
+You are probably going to have a PowerPoint, which is probably going to be poorly designed, and there will be a Q&A session at the end.
+It’ll be okay or whatever.“

-But it’s just, I don’t know, I think from a pre-COVID world, I was just bored out by webinars and then COVID hit and it was like, “Oh my gosh, we’re all doing webinars.
+From a pre-COVID world, I was bored out by webinars, but then COVID hit and it was like, “Oh my gosh, we are all doing webinars.
 It’s all we can do.
-It’s webinars 24/7, all the webinars you can get.“
+It’s webinars 24/7.
+All the webinars you can get.“

-And I just think there are better ways to frame it because when you look at the functionality of a webinar, right, all you’re doing is creating a Zoom that you’re giving people access to.
-And then everyone’s just in a Zoom room – or whatever, you know, I don’t know if you use GoToMeeting or one of those other tools, but you should use Zoom.
-Anyway, you get everybody in the room and then you’re talking and you’re doing whatever.
+I just think there are better ways to frame it because when you look at the functionality of a webinar, all you are doing is creating a Zoom that you are giving people access to.
+And then everyone is just in a Zoom room – or a GoToMeeting.

-And so it’s…There’s all sorts of ways that you can frame it so it doesn’t sound as boring as a damn webinar.
+There are all sorts of ways that you can frame it so it doesn’t sound as boring as a webinar.
 So, why don’t we talk about a few of those?

 First off, call it a round table.
 Get a couple of industry leaders and go, “Hey, this is what we’re going to talk about.
-We’re gonna have a little round table discussion about how our industry is going to be handling a post-COVID world.”
-And then before you know it, instead of going to a webinar, I’ve got a round table of four industry leaders who are going to be explaining things to me that I think are going to be very valuable, and I’m going to have the opportunity to, you know, ask them questions.
+We are going to have a little round table discussion about how our industry is going to be handling a post-COVID world.”
+Before you know it, instead of going to a webinar, I’ve got a round table of four industry leaders who are going to be explaining things to me – that I think are going to be very valuable – and I’m going to have the opportunity to ask them questions.

-If it’s going to be a smaller webinar, what if, instead of a webinar, you had an exclusive demo and you only invited four or five people.
-Or maybe you invite as many people as could possibly get in, but once you realize it’s only gonna be four or five people, then you say it’s an exclusive demo that you only sent a few emails for because only the most important people could be in this demonstration, not webinar, right?
+If it’s going to be a smaller webinar, what if you called it an exclusive demo and you only invited four or five people?
+Or maybe you invite as many people as could possibly get, but once you realize it’s only gonna be four or five people, then you say it’s an exclusive demo that you only sent a few emails for because only the most important people could be in this demonstration, right?

-I just think there’s other ways of presenting it.
-I think you can even do something like a presentation, a virtual presentation.
+I just think there are other ways of presenting it.
+I think you can even do something like a virtual presentation.
 I’m more interested in a virtual presentation than I am in a webinar.
-And I think this is an area where some creatives need to really come up with a new phrase to get me much more excited about going to these events, these digital events because honestly, I don’t want to go to your webinar.
+I think this is an area where some creatives need to really come up with a new phrase to get me much more excited about going to these digital events because, honestly, I don’t want to go to your webinar.

-And there we go, that was the rant.
-Hopefully, it wasn’t too ranty, okay?
-Hopefully, anybody out there who’s loving their webinars aren’t like, “Oh, I don’t think it’s bad.”
-But, in case you are, sorry, gotta have a little bit of a point of view.
+There we go, that was the rant.
+Hopefully, it wasn’t too ranty.
+But, in case it was – sorry, I got to have a little bit of a point-of-view.